 - Place the remaining side panel into position and loosely clamp.

-- Use a level to check that every shelf is straight.
+- Use a square to check that every shelf is straight.
 Adjust the position of each shelf as needed with the rubber mallet.

 - Secure by drilling screws into the pocket holes.